|

 pregnancy is caused by rape, During a debate with Democrat Joe

-Donnelly, he said: " I came to realize that life is a gift
+Donnelly, he said: " I came to realise that life is a gift

 from God - that I think even if life begins in that horrible